Ernest Rice (Royal Navy officer)

 Admiral Sir Ernest Rice (24 February 1840 – 15 April 1927) was a Royal Navy officer.

 Early life

 He was the youngest son of the politician Edward Royd Rice and the brother of Admiral Sir Edward Bridges Rice.

 Career

 Rice entered HMS Britannia in June 1854.
 As a midshipman on HMS Odin, he took part in the Crimean War in the Baltic.
 He was involved in the failed attack on Gamla Carleby (now Kokkola), and was also present at the Battle of Bomarsund and the Bombardment of Sveaborg.

+He was promoted to captain on 25 March 1878.
+In April 1880, he was appointed naval attaché for Europe, where he resided in Paris.
+There he conducted negotiations regarding the joint French and British protection of the Suez Canal.

+On 6 March 1889, as captain of the Sultan, Rice ran his ship onto an uncharted rock in the channel between Comino and Malta during torpedo firing exercises.
+The ship remained stranded until she sank on 14 March after an extensive effort to refloat her.
+At the resulting court martial in April, as the only officer charged, Rice was acquitted of negligence but was reprimanded for an error of judgment in running his ship too close to the five-fathom line.

+He was promoted to vice admiral on 13 July 1899.
+In May 1903 he was appointed in command of Coastguard and Naval Reserves, and he was promoted to full admiral on 15 March 1904.
+He was placed on the retired list on 24 February 1905.

 Personal life

 On 22 September 1870, he married Laura Marianne York (1846–1899), daughter of Edward York and Penelope Sykes.
 Before her death in 1899, they were the parents of: